cwahlfeldt/doomed/site/content/posts/curts-top-2017-metal-records.md

 ![BLOOD - INFERNO](/uploads/blood-inferno-cover.jpg)

-Yet another comeback after a long layoff, the gods of grind, Germany's own Blood, have finally returned.
-Despite some live recordings their last album was in '03, but the wait was certainly worth it.
-And Martin Witchskinner has even returned on vocals!
-Blood have always had a peculiar sound that is all their own, a mix of grindcore and death metal with a slightly punky vibe.
-They've outdone themselves this time though.
-Each song seems to have been cherry-picked from a different year, with the oldest going all the way back to 1988!
-Yet despite that everything coalesces perfectly.
-It's also kind of a concept album in that almost all the lyrics minus one or two (maybe just one) songs are Satanic in nature which is a first for them.
-They've always been blasphemous but this is over the top; as if the lyrics, samples (the priest from The Omen takes up most of the intro) and Chris Moyen art don't say it enough the insert has a nice anti-Jesus Fish sign.
-Their standard mix of catchy, chunky riffing with saggingly heavy slower parts, crazy blasting (which seems to lack a lot of bass drum for some reason) and plinky, upper range bass playing is in full effect.
-My favorite is probably "Impulse to Destroy" with its sudden tempo shifts and earworm chorus.
-I actually met guitarist Destroyer Eisen at a concert this year as he came over to Chicago to see the two Autopsy shows and he's a super nice guy.
-Worth getting the vinyl cause it comes with poster, two stickers, AND a CD.
-Unfortunately there's no Bandcamp but you can get a sample below.
+Yet another band with a comeback after a long layoff, the German gods of grind Blood have finally returned.
+Blood’s last studio album was released on 2003, and the wait was certainly worth it.
+Martin Witchskinner even returned on vocals!
+They’ve always been blasphemous, but this album is over the top.
+The lyrics, audio samples (the priest from The Omen takes up most of the intro), and Chris Moyen’s art, as well as the inclusion of an insert that has a nice anti-Jesus Fish sign highlight the blasphemy.
+Their standard mix of catchy, chunky riffing with sagging, heavy slower parts, crazy blasting (which seems to lack a lot of bass drum from some reason), and plinky, upper range bass playing is in full effect.
+My favorite song is probably “Impulse to Destroy,” with its sudden tempo shifts and earworm chorus.
+I actually met guitarist Destroyer Eisen at a concert last year, as he came over to Chicago to see two Autopsy shows, and he’s a super nice guy.
+Unfortunately, there’s no Bandcamp for this album, but you can get a sample below.

 https://www.youtube.com/watch?v=HKtpSF4FTw4